Does car insurance cover flooding damage?

 Does comprehensive insurance have a deductible for flood damage?

-When you file a comprehensive claim, you will be responsible for paying for the cost of your deductible toward the cost of the repairs.
-The deductible is the amount of money the policyholder is responsible for.
-If the deductible is $500, for example, the insurance company will provide financial assistance for flood repairs on the vehicle, but the payout will be reduced by $500.
+When you file a comprehensive claim, you are responsible for paying your deductible regardless of the type of damage being repaired.
+The deductible is the amount of money the policyholder is responsible for; insurance kicks in to cover the remainder up to your policy limits.
+If the deductible is $500, for example, your flood payout will cover the cost to repair or replace the vehicle minus $500, which you’re responsible for paying.

 When does car insurance not cover flood damage?

 Many people attempt to save money by purchasing the minimum limits of insurance required by state law.
-Unfortunately, because these requirements mainly involve liability insurance, solely carrying this type of coverage is unlikely to provide coverage for flood damage to your vehicle.
+Unfortunately, this type of coverage doesn’t include comprehensive insurance — the type of coverage designed to cover physical damage to your vehicle from non-collision incidents.
+Only the presence of comprehensive coverage on the policy determines if insurance covers a flooded car.

 What other types of car insurance can help if your car is destroyed in a flood?

 If your car is insured with comprehensive coverage, any flood-induced damage should be covered in most cases (up to your policy limits).
-If your claim is approved, you may be able to get your vehicle repairs covered, or your insurer will compensate you for the current value of the car if it is totaled, which is quite common following flood damage.
+If your claim is approved, you may be able to get your vehicle repairs covered, or your insurer will compensate you for the actual cash value of the car (minus your deductible) if it is totaled, which is common following flood damage.

-These are some other types of insurance that may come in handy if your car is damaged or destroyed in a flood.
+While only comprehensive auto insurance covers flood damage outright, some other types of insurance may come in handy if your car is damaged or destroyed in a flood.

 How does gap insurance help in case of flood damage?